hermannm/gruvbox-plain/vscode/README.md

-Editor theme based on [morhetz/gruvbox](https://github.com/morhetz/gruvbox), but with a plainer color palette for syntax highlighting.
+Theme based on [morhetz/gruvbox](https://github.com/morhetz/gruvbox), but with a plainer color palette for syntax highlighting.
 The theme comes with two palettes: `gruvbox-plain-warm` and `gruvbox-plain-cold`.

 ## Color Scheme